pattonsgirl/CEG2350/Labs/Lab06/README.md

 ## Part 3 - Usage Guide

 Fill out the Usage Guide section in your lab template.
 It should contain a minimum of the following:
-1. Information on how users should use your script
+1. Information on what your script is and how users should copy and use your script
 2. Examples of script usage and output
 3. Use good markdown so that this documentation is pretty and clean when viewed on GitHub.